Apantic/profilepostlimits/README.md

 ## Installation
 1. Unzip profilepostlimits-{version}.zip
 2. Upload the contents of the upload directory to your XenForo installation
-3. Install from uploaded file: Upload addon-nProfilePostLimit.xml
+3. Install from uploaded file: Upload addon-aProfilePostLimit.xml

 The add-on should now be installed, and a short rebuilding process should occur.
 Once done, the installation has been successful!